enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step3.md

 # Signals
 Signals are software interrupts sent to a program to indicate that an important event has occurred.
 The events can vary from user requests to illegal memory access errors.
 Some signals, such as the interrupt signal, indicate that a user has asked the program to do something that is not in the usual flow of control.
-The following table lists out common signals you might encounter and want to use in your programs −
+The following table lists out common signals you might encounter and want to use in your programs:

 | **Signal Name** |	**Signal Number** | **Description** |
 | --- | --- | --- |